 Often, HR professionals and leaders only notice mental health concerns when poor performance is evident.

 Ideally, employees should feel empowered to report mental health issues and request accommodations, allowing leaders and HR professionals to intervene promptly, minimize damage, and facilitate a swift return to better health.
-However, this demands ethical and supportive work culture and a fundamental understanding of the importance of mental wellness.
+However, this demands an ethical and supportive work culture and a fundamental understanding of the importance of mental wellness.

 By understanding the profound impact of depression on leaders and employees, and by implementing comprehensive proactive mental wellness strategies, it becomes possible to forge a path toward a brighter, more resilient, and thriving workplace.